xorangekiller/gptgen/readme.txt

 * Endianness is not auto-detected, you need to uncomment the line "#define WE_ARE_BIG_ENDIAN 1" in gptgen.cpp to compile on big-endian platforms.
 Big-endian support is also completely untested.
-* Gptgen doesn't yet support drives with a block size other than 512 bytes.
-This may change in the future.
-All calculations below assume a block size of 512 bytes.
-* The GUID partition table requires that no partition can begin before logical block 34 (number of GPT entries/4 + 2 - gptgen uses 128 entries), and that there must be at least 33 (entry count / 4 + 1) free blocks at the end of the drive before conversion.
-The first requirement is usually not a problem, since MBR partitions begin in the second "track" of the drive (in the BIOS-supplied fake geometry, not related to the true geometry in modern drives), and a "track" is usually 63 sectors long, making the first partition begin in block 63; however the second limitation might require the last partition of the disk to be shrunk by a cylinder to make way for the backup GPT at the end of the disk.
+* The GUID partition table requires that no partition can begin before logical block 34 (number of GPT entries*128/block size + 2 - gptgen defaults to 128 entries), and that there must be at least 33 (entry count*128/block size + 1) free blocks at the end of the drive before conversion.
+The first requirement is usually not a problem, since MBR partitions begin in the second "track" of the drive (in the BIOS-supplied fake geometry, not related to the true geometry in modern drives), and a "track" is usually 63 sectors long, making the first partition begin in block 63; however the second limitation might require the last partition of the disk to be shrunk by a cylin- der to make way for the backup GPT at the end of the disk.
 Gptgen will warn and stop if the drive doesn't  meet these requirements.
+  (The actual needed sector numbers can vary with the chosen entry count and the drive's block size, "34" and "33" are based on a drive block size of 512 bytes and an entry count of 128.)

 4. Usage